IABTechLab/uid2docs/docs/portal/team-members.md

 ## Edit Information for a Team Member

-Admins can update any of the values: First Name, Last Name, Email, Job Function, or Role.
+Admin users can update any of the values: First Name, Last Name, Email, Job Function, or Role.

 To edit information for a team member, complete the following steps: